 Strategies to improve test utilisation

-· Improving CPOE test search to permit improved test selection
+- Improving test search to permit improved test selection

 User interface modifications

 One of the most basic yet effective interventions to alter test utilization is to modify CPOE test ordering screens.
-A typical screen modification involves making commonly used and often appropriate tests more convenient to order than tests that are only occasionally indicated.
+A modification so that the common tests is more convenient to order than tests that are only occasionally.
 Such modifications presumably reduce over-ordering of tests by reducing the “impulse-buy” mentality.
-Another strategy that may be employed is to “unbundle” testing panels, requiring physicians to select the individual tests instead of ordering the panel.
-Neilson et al., found that a combination of ordering frequency constraints and unbundling of metabolic panel tests decreased the use of the previously bundled tests by 51%.
+Another strategy is to “unbundle” testing panels.
+In that way, physicians must select the individual tests instead of ordering the panel.
+In a study, found that an unbundling of metabolic panel tests decreased 51% the use of the relevant tests.

 Ordering templates play an important role in standardizing care and encouraging adherence to clinical guidelines.
-Templates typically consist of an integrated order set including medication, laboratory and other orders appropriate for a particular clinical setting or diagnosis.
+Templates typically consist of an order set including medication, laboratory and other orders.
+The set is appropriate for a particular clinical setting or diagnosis.
 For example, an admission template for myocardial infarction might include laboratory orders (e.g. serial troponin assays), medication orders (e.g. aspirin, beta blockers), specific dietary orders (e.g. low-salt diet), and nursing instructions.
-When placing orders for a specific patient, clinicians may start with the standard template and then make modifications to address the unique clinical circumstances of the patient.
-Another advantage of using CPOE templates is that when clinical guidelines change, templates can be readily updated and the change in guideline is thus made immediately apparent to all ordering providers.

 Ordering messages and practice guidelines